Curate Quality Guidelines

 - Content is abusive, rude or inflammatory

 - Content is too promotional / sales focused

 Why has my post been rejected?

 If a post has been flagged by a user for us to review (and you have received a message letting you know that the post has been rejected), it usually means that your content falls into one of the categories above.
 Please review your content and make changes to the source material before resubmitting.
+It is important for us that your post is clear and is not being misleading the audience in any way.
 If re-submitting, the post will immedietly fall back into review status, so that we can check whether it has been modified sufficiently.

 Are there any protections in place to ensure I am not targeted by users that just disagree with my content?